bruno-sca/shawandpartners-back/README.md

 # Shawandpartners Backend

-A backend server made for a job application to Shaw and Partners.
+A backend server made for a job application at Shaw and Partners.

 ## Requirements